Th3-D5-482/Project-SnowCone/README.md

 ---

-## ✝️ Faith-Focused Foundation
-**Project SnowCone** is more than a music companion—it's a worship-centered platform built for Christian musicians, worship leaders, and spiritual creatives.
-Every feature is thoughtfully designed to support the heart of worship, from real-time chord transposition during live praise sets to AI-assisted planning for Sunday services and devotional sessions.

-Whether you're preparing for a church gathering, leading a youth worship night, or simply seeking deeper intimacy through music, SnowCone empowers you to serve with excellence and authenticity.

-> _Rooted in faith.
-Powered by tech.
-Inspired by worship._

----

 ## 🧰 Technologies Used
 - **Flutter** – Native performance for mobile, web, and desktop with one codebase
 - **Firebase** – Secure authentication, cloud-based storage, and user data sync